amymariewall/guestpass/README.md

 ###Define Problem

-There should be a simple way for guests users to preview all functionality within an application without having to create a new user and entire collections of the necessary associated objects.
+There should be a simple way for guests users to preview all functionality within an application without having to create a new User object and entire collections of associated objects.

 For example, a guest user should be able to preview dashboard pages within a storefront application that shows recent orders associated with a user, the account details associated with that user, etc.